Travel Insurance Plans for 40+ Travelers

 Travel Delay$800 (5-hour wait)

 SmartBenefits adds convenience by providing a fixed $100 daily payment per person for travel inconveniences.
-Additionally, a pre-existing condition waiver is available if you purchase the plan within 14 days of your initial trip deposit.
-Customer service satisfaction for these features stands at 81% [3].
+Additionally, per the same Forbes article, “…a pre-existing condition waiver is available if you purchase the plan within 14 days of your initial trip deposit.
+Customer service satisfaction for these features stands at 81%.”[3]

-Pricing depends on age and trip length.
+Pricing, as always, varies depending on age, trip length, and estimated trip cost.
 Here are a few examples:

 • Travelers aged 70: $338 for a 7-day trip to Mexico with a $3,000 trip cost.